keithalewis/math/coro.md

 Unlike threads, coroutines are suspended at function statements instead of being preempted between some recondite machine instruction by the system thread scheduler.
-There is no need to orchestrate the creation and collection of threads and then sprinkle the code with mutexes or semaphores in the hopes of ensuring correct program execution.
+There is no need to orchestrate the creation and collection of threads and then sprinkle the code with mutexes or semaphores in the hope of ensuring correct program execution.

 Like functions, coroutines can stand on their own.
 What they add is the ability